-- (a) An employee promoted to a higher paying position shall receive the rate for the new position.
-When the new position carries a wage range, the employee shall receive the wage next higher than their previous wage. - (b) When the promotion is to a position which carries a wage range and the employee has served six (6) months in the position the employee was promoted to, the employee shall, no later than six (6) months after the date of promotion, advance to the next step level above that in which the employee entered the new position.
+(a) An employee promoted to a higher paying position shall receive the rate for the new position.
+When the new position carries a wage range, the employee shall receive the wage next higher than their previous wage.
+When an employee who is not currently eligible for benefits is promoted to a position that provides an entitlement to benefits, any benefits waiting period shall be deemed to commence upon the date that they are awarded the position. (b) When the promotion is to a position which carries a wage range and the employee has served six (6) months in the position the employee was promoted to, the employee shall, no later than six (6) months after the date of promotion, advance to the next step level above that in which the employee entered the new position.